jasonjckn/essays/exactly_once_semantics.md

+Copyright 2014 Jason Jackson.
+All rights reserved.

 The objective of this document to describe an implementation of “persistent aggregate” stream operator which accepts as an input stream, a key for grouping on, a monoid that implements the aggregation, and a pluggable backend storage where the results of the aggregation are persisted.
 The operator implemented here has exactly once semantics.
-Here’s an pseudo code example of using the operator: twitter-firehose-stream
+Here’s an pseudo code example of using the operator:

+    twitter-firehose-stream
       .flatmap( map-function =  { lambda(json) -> { for word in json.tweet_text.split_on_white_space
                                                                             yield Tuple(word, 1) },
                 tuple-output-fields = [“tweet_word”, “count"] )
       .groupBy( “word” )
       .persistentAggregate(twitter-firehose, Monoid { zero() = 0, plus(a,b) = a + b }, ManhattanStore());

 This is an extremely common streaming operator needed for the speed layer of summingbird jobs.
 Currently storm & summingbird do not compute this operation with exactly once semantics.
 Trident does implement this operator however it has a few synchronization points with zookeeper, kafka, and the persistent store, which means latency in any one of those 3 will add to batch latency.
 Additionally trident currently does one zk quorum operation per kafka partition per batch this reach zookeeper’s maximum write throughput with anywhere between 33-136 trident topologies depending on partition count and batch frequency.
 Also the write load on manhattan is not uniform due to the commits to state being batched.